alex-cgs/DoodleRec/README.md

-# DoodleRec Alpha is live! - DoodleRec-Deep-Learning-Image-Recognition
+# DoodleRec Beta is live! - DoodleRec-Deep-Learning-Image-Recognition
 DoodleRec - A Deep Learning algorithm trained on 10 objects from Google Quick Draw's data set, is my first Bachelor Semester Project at the University of Luxembourg.

-Current step: improve compatibility of test.py
 #
 ## Disclaimer:
-This BSP has been produced by Tinouert Alexandre Adrian, under the supervision of PAT PhD Student DeJesus Tiago as well as Pr.
+This BSP has been produced by Tinouert Alexandre Adrian, under the supervision of PAT PhD Student De Jesus Tiago as well as Pr.
 Dr. Guelfi Nicolas at the University of Luxembourg.
 #

 ## How to use this program (so far):